Scalable Kernelization for Maximum Independent Sets: Experimental Evaluation

 \paragraph*{Algorithm Configuration.} We run our algorithm with all reduction rules explained in this paper but restrict the isolated vertex removal reduction to cliques of size 3 or less.
 We use the \emph{ultrafast} configuration of the parallel partitioner and default values for all other parameters.
 When running our algorithm in parallel on $p$ threads, we partition the graph into $p$ blocks.
 We stop applying local reduction rules when the reduction in graph size per time during the last time interval is less than $5\%$ of the average size reduction per time since starting to apply local reductions (i.e., since the last application of the linear programming reduction).
-An experimental evaluation of this technique can be found in Appendix~\ref{sec:reductionStopping}.
+An experimental evaluation of this technique can be found in Section~\ref{sec:reductionStopping}.
 As the \lineartime{} algorithm by Chang~\etal~\cite{chang2017computing} has very low running times and reduces the initial graph size, we run it as a preprocessing step using the original implementation.
 We then partition the resulting kernel and process it with our parallel kernelization algorithm.
 Throughout this section, we will refer to sequential runs of our algorithm as \fastker{} and to parallel runs (32 threads, unless otherwise stated) as \parfastker{}.
+All repetitions of \parfastker{} use the same partitioning of the input.